 If you have been on hormonal birth control for years and thought you had periods, you are not alone.
 Not to worry – we are here to bridge that knowledge gap!
 To learn more about withdrawal bleeding, you can check out our blog post, What is Withdrawal Bleeding?

-Spotting is very light bleeding, most often just brown/pink-ish fluids or a few drops of blood that you may see when visiting the bathroom or on the toilet paper.
+Spotting is very light bleeding, most often just brown or pink fluids or a few drops of blood that you may see when visiting the bathroom or on the toilet paper.

-Once you have completed your withdrawal bleed, you will be able to select ‘Period’ for your next bleed (you will not be able to select withdrawal bleeding anymore, the option will be removed).
+Once you have completed your withdrawal bleed, you will be able to select Period for your next bleed (the Withdrawal bleeding option will be replaced with Period seven days after your last logged Withdrawal bleeding day).

 *If you recently signed up and need to re-answer your setup questions, you can do so by opening your app > tap the menu in the top left corner of the screen > My profile > Answer setup questions again.